 However, during the German occupation of Hungary, the Budapest ghetto enclosed the synagogue and, when the Russians liberated the ghetto in January 1945, 2,000 people who died of starvation and winter weather were hastily buried in a plot next to the synagogue.
 It is Hungary’s largest mass grave.

 Sitting in the cemetery, I took it all in.
-The gravestones placed by families that were able to identify the bodies of their loves ones, the way a preserved piece of the original ghetto wall juts up against the cemetery, and the “Tree of Life,” a weeping willow sculpture with the names of those killed in the Holocaust inscribed on its leaves.
+The gravestones placed by families that were able to identify the bodies of their loved ones, the way a preserved piece of the original ghetto wall juts up against the cemetery, and the “Tree of Life,” a weeping willow sculpture with the names of those killed in the Holocaust inscribed on its leaves.

 The itinerary called for lots of history and lots of walking, but there was also plenty of room for a little light-hearted fun.
 I was told that Jeff and Greg visited the Tuk Tuk lounge, so I did the same and enjoyed the cocktails at the Thai-influenced lounge.

 But my favorite tip from Jeff’s family was this one: You must visit the Ruin Pubs!

 Ruin Pubs are built in Pest buildings that would otherwise be torn down and furnished with the tossed-away furniture of old cinemas and abandoned flats.